 The Organization allocates expenses on a functional basis.
-The directly identifiable expenses are charged to program services, management and general, and fundraising.
+The directly identifiable expenses are charged to program services, management and general, fundraising, and costs of direct benefit to donors.
 Expenses common to more than one function are allocated based on personnel time and resources utilized.